msolefonte/celes/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the Achievement Watcher Team before making a change.

-Please note we have some [legal](https://github.com/achievement-watcher/legal) aspects to cover, so follow them in all your interactions with the project.
-If you add a pull request, you are responsable for the content.
+Please note we have some [legal](https://github.com/msolefonte/celes#legal-aspects) aspects to cover, so follow them in all your interactions with the project.
+If you add a pull request, you are responsible of the content.

 ## Pull Request Process